open-contracting/standard/standard/docs/en/schema/codelists.md

 ### Procurement Category

 The procurement category codelist is used to indicate the **primary** focus of a contracting process.
-Where a contracting process covers more than one of the options below, publishers should either:
+Where a contracting process covers more than one of the options below, publishers can use the ```additionalProcurementCategories``` field with an array of entries from the open [extendedProcurementCateory](#extended-procurement-category) codelist.

-* (a) select the category that accounts for the greatest value; or
-* (b) use the 'mixed' code;

-depending on the available data in source systems.

-Where a publisher is using the code 'consultingServices', then the 'services' code should be used only for non-consulting services.
-However, users should note that not all publishers are able to make this distinction from their source data.

 ```eval_rst
 .. csv-table::